What is Switter? What you need to know about the growing sex-workers network

 - In light of the upcoming SESTA legislation, which essentially criminalizes any company that hosts people discussing anything related to sex, websites known to provide a platform for the sex-work community–like Craigslist classifieds–have begun shuttering the services they once offered.
 This means that people will no longer be able to share vital information with each other online.

-- Assembly Four, an Australian-based organization that builds technology for sex workers, decided to create a Mastodon instance in light of these upcoming changes.
+- Assembly Four, an Australia-based organization that builds technology for sex workers, decided to create a Mastodon instance in light of these upcoming changes.
 Switter works like every other instance on the social network, but is meant for people in the sex community to connect and interact with each other, reports BuzzFeed News.

 - Assembly Four is able to control the data and host the server.
 Since the organization is based in Australia, where sex work is legal, the network is less likely to be intercepted by authorities.